tulibraries/tul_cob/doc/new-release-process.md

 * Click on the "Draft New Release" button on the top right.
 * In the "Tag Version" text box, enter the new tag name (ex. v0.7.5)
 * Click the target button and select appropriate target branch.
-  * Regular deployment: *master*.
+  * Regular deployment: *main*.
   * Hotfix deployment: `hotfix` branch (whatever it's called)
 * Fill out the "Release title" input (ex.
 HotFix(v0.7.5) )
 * Add the description.
 * Save

-_Note: If you need to save a draft just make sure that when you come back to it that you are still pointing the release to the master branch._
+_Note: If you need to save a draft just make sure that when you come back to it that you are still pointing the release to the main branch._